 Day 1 — Bozeman, Montana/Mammoth Hot Springs, Wyoming

-Mammoth Hot Springs Hotel or Best Western Plus by Mammoth Hot Springs (D)
+Best Western Plus Mammoth Hot Springs (D)

-Day 2 — Lamar Valley
+Day 2 — Mammoth Hot Springs/Lamar Valley

-Head to the open, rolling meadows and wide vistas of the Lamar Valley, where wolves were first restored to Yellowstone in 1995.
-Using a spotting scope, search among herds of elk and bison for coyotes, eagles, and the elusive wolf.
-An Emmy® award-winning wildlife cinematographer joins us this evening to discuss his career shooting films on wolves and other wildlife for the National Geographic Society.
-(B,L,D)
+At Mammoth Hot Springs, stroll the steaming, colorful mineral-spring terraces outlined in snow.
+Later, head to the open, rolling meadows and wide vistas of the Lamar Valley where wolves were first restored to Yellowstone in 1995.
+Using a spotting scope, search among herds of elk and bison for coyotes, eagles and the elusive wolf.
+An Emmy® award-winning wildlife cinematographer joins us this evening (schedule permitting) to discuss his career shooting films about wolves and other wildlife for National Geographic.

 Days 3 & 4 — Grand Canyon of the Yellowstone/Old Faithful

 Travel by private snow coach to the Grand Canyon of the Yellowstone.
 Walk to the rim of the spectacular gorge to see its thundering waterfall and the ice arch that forms from the spray.
 The following day, wander amid the bubbling mud pots and fumaroles of the Upper Geyser Basin.
 Continue to Old Faithful to explore a dramatic landscape of erupting geysers, frozen waterfalls and gem-colored mineral pools.
 Keep an eye out for wildlife—bison, encrusted in ice, often stand among the pools for warmth.
 After dark, step outside to admire the incredible canopy of stars in one of the world's best constellation-viewing spots.
 Old Faithful Snow Lodge (B,L,D DAILY)